 As pointed out above, ensuring respect for labour rights, acceptable working conditions and sound industrial relations along global supply chains has been a major concern of the ILO since its inception.
-The subject of Decent Work in global supply chains is not captured in a specific Policy Outcomes, but cuts across several others, most notably PO 2 (labour standards), PO 4 (enterprises), PO 6 (informal economy), PO 7 (compliance), PO 8 (unacceptable forms of work) and PO 10 (workers & employers).
+The subject of Decent Work in global supply chains is not captured in a specific policy outcomes, but cuts across several, most notably PO 2 (labour standards), PO 4 (enterprises), PO 6 (informal economy), PO 7 (compliance), PO 8 (unacceptable forms of work) and PO 10 (workers and employers).
 Of particular importance to global supply chains is the issue of social dialogue relating to cross-border production systems.

 Gender equality issues are of great relevance to global supply chains; for example, women form the majority of workers in certain segments of the apparel, horticulture, mobile phone and tourism global supply chains.
 However, they tend to be more concentrated in low-wage or low-status forms of employment than men, and in fewer sectors (44).